RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 ansible all -m shell -a 'df -h' (Display mounted filesystem)

 ansible all -m shell -a '/home/ansible/test.sh' (Display mounted filesystems)

+ansible all -m shell -a 'lsblk -f' > report.txt (To save block devices, partitions, filesystems, UUIDs, and mount points to a file of all hosts in your ansible inventory)

+ansible all -m filesystem -a 'fstype=ext4 dev=/dev/nvme0n2p1' (Creates an ext4 filesystem on /dev/nvme0n2p1 on every Ansible-managed server.) or, ansible all -m shell -a 'mkfs.ext4 /dev/nvme0n2p1'

 ```

 ---